 Raw, liquid lacquer is extracted from trees from the sumac-cashew family (anacardiaceae) found throughout East and Southeast Asia.
-The most well-known is urushi, grown in Japan, China and Korea.
+The best known is urushi, grown in Japan, China, and Korea.
 Urushi is collected by cutting the bark of the tree and scraping off the liquid as it oozes out.
 Afterward, it is subjected to a range of recipes and painstaking application techniques.

-Lacquer starts out very sticky when fresh, and is frequently used as an adhesive.
-It can glue parts together, or be used to stick sparkling gold flakes, iridescent shell, or mirrors into the design.
-Adding lacquer to oil, glue, clay or colored powders can make a putty, so shaping and carving are also options.
-The slide show below shows a series of museum objects in which Asian artists have used lacquer’s special properties to create stunning artworks.
+Lacquer starts out very sticky when fresh and is frequently used as an adhesive.
+It can glue parts together or be used to adhere sparkling gold flakes, iridescent shell, or mirrors into the design.
+Adding lacquer to oil, glue, clay, or colored powders can make a putty, so shaping and carving are also options.
+The slide show below shows a series of objects from the museum collection in which artists have used lacquer’s special properties to create stunning artworks.

 What can we learn from these beautiful objects?
 Like all art works, the techniques and decorative styles have evolved over time.
 Even very traditional forms, such as carved red Chinese boxes, may have subtle differences in decoration and construction.
 Close examination with a microscope or special light sensors may help curators and conservators determine special characteristics that tell us about an object’s use, past life, or current condition.

 Lacquer is super strong, but like all superheroes it is vulnerable to a few evil agents.
 Light damage is Enemy #1, quickly causing lacquer to become faded and lose its gloss.
 Another common problem is seen when the lacquer coating remains strong, but the supporting structure below (often wood) is lost or damaged.
 Wood furniture, for example, will expand and contract, causing the lacquer coating to crack or give way.